Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Abstract

 \section{Abstract}

-In this paper, we first study the lifting problem of Hasse-Schmidt derivations and then apply the results to locally trivial deformations of algebraic schemes, both in positive characteristic setting.
-In particular, we show that any locally trivial deformation of an affine scheme is trivial even in positive characteristic.
+In this paper, we first study the lifting problem of Hasse–Schmidt derivations and then apply the results to the theory of locally trivial deformations of algebraic schemes in positive characteristic.
+As an application, we construct an algebraic curve whose locally trivial deformation functor does not satisfy Schlessinger's condition $(H_1)$.

 [section] [theorem]{Proposition} [theorem]{Corollary} [theorem]{Lemma} [theorem]{Definition}

 [theorem]{Assumption} [section]{Definition-Lemma} [theorem] [theorem]